ska-telescope/ska-rucio-ivoa-integration/README.md

 - the [TAP library from CDS]((http://cdsportal.u-strasbg.fr/taptuto/index.html)), and
 - [DaCHS](https://docs.g-vo.org/DaCHS/)

-The full stack comprises six microservices, a combination of which need to be run for each stack.
+The full stack comprises five microservices, a combination of which need to be run for each stack.
 That is to say, **one** IVOA service provider, which is either

 - an instance of Apache Tomcat running the CDS Tap library servlet (`tomcat-tap`), **or**
 - an instance of DaCHS (`dachs`)